BotBuilderCommunity/botbuilder-community-dotnet/README.md

 * [Spell Check Middleware](libraries/Bot.Builder.Community.Middleware.SpellCheck) - This middleware uses Cognitive Services Check to automatically correct inbound message text.

 * [Typing Middleware](libraries/Bot.Builder.Community.Middleware.Typing) - This middleware will show a 'typing' event whenever a long running operation is occurring in your bot or other middeware components in the pipeline, providing a visual cue to the user that your bot is doing something.

+## Dialogs

+* [Bot Builder v4 Location Dialog](libraries/Bot.Builder.Community.Dialogs.Location) - An implemention for v4 of the Bot Build .NET SDK of the [Microsoft.Bot.Builder.Location dialog project built for Bot Builder v3](https://github.com/microsoft/botbuilder-location).
+An open-source location picker control for Microsoft Bot Framework powered by Azure or Bing Maps REST services.
+This control will allow a user to search for a location, with the ability to specify required fields and also store locations as favorites for the user.

 ## Recognizers